 She had to change it after a few months and wear a dress that looked pretty similar to this one.

-She had to wear a hat with the long veil like this only it was a navy blue color.
-It did keep our hair from being fouled with bird droppings.
+She had to wear a hat like this only it had flowers attached.
+It did keep her hair from being fouled with bird droppings.